daerlnaxe/Pack-My-Game/README.md

  * Calculate a sum file at the end of compression
  * Extract datas abouts platform selected
  * Datas extracted (TBGame & TBPlatform) are verbatim, datas are direcly extacted from balises without using a container class.
+ * All copy of file is verified you can see it in logs.

 ## Why ?
  * Because as a french gamer i wanted to save everything i fill about my games and keep it